mapninja/Earthsys144/docs/announcement_week04_assignments_spring_2026.md

 Please submit the following:

-1. The required output from **Introducing SimplyAnalytics.com**.
-2. The final site-selection layout from **Buffering & Overlay Analysis in QGIS**.
+1. The final site-selection layout from **Buffering & Overlay Analysis in QGIS**.
-3. The required output from **Areal Interpolation of Attributes with QGIS**.
+2. The required output from **Areal Interpolation of Attributes with QGIS**.
-4. The final route layout from **Network Analysis with QGIS**.
+3. The final route layout from **Network Analysis with QGIS**.
-5. The required output from **Tabular/Vector Data in Google Earth Engine**, if assigned.
+4. The required output from **Tabular/Vector Data in Google Earth Engine**.

 ## Week 04 Overview